bioshazard/mirror-docs/README.md

-# mirror-docs
+# mirror-docs 🪞📚

 ## Description

-This project automates the process of mirroring raw HTML documentation from a given framework, converting it to Markdown, and generating a sitemap for indexing local full-docs references.
+This project automates the process of mirroring raw HTML documentation 🪞 from a given framework, converting it to Markdown ✍️, and generating a sitemap 🗺️ for indexing local full-docs references.

-## Usage
+## Usage 🚀

-To use the `mirror-docs` CLI tool:
+To use the `mirror-docs` CLI tool ⚙️:

 ```bash
 python mirror_docs.py --domain <domain> --docs-path <docs_path> --output-dir <output_dir> --sitemap-file <sitemap_file>